Physics of the Impossible: Reception

-Bryan Appleyard considers this book a demonstration of renewed confidence in the possibilities of physics.
+Bryan Appleyard, reviewing this book for The Sunday Times, considers this book a demonstration of renewed confidence in the possibilities of physics.
 He also sees the book as a depiction of how the public believes in an especially optimistic view of the future: "Kaku, when on home territory, is an effective and gifted dramatiser of highly complex ideas.
-If you want to know what the implications would be of room-temperature superconductors, or all about tachyons, particles that travel faster than the speed of light and pass through all points of the universe simultaneously, then this is the place to find out."
+If you want to know what the implications would be of room-temperature superconductors, or all about tachyons, particles that travel faster than the speed of light and pass through all points of the universe simultaneously, then this is the place to find out.